Facebook will be a “powerful force” for Oculus Rift, according to Oculus CTO John Carmack.

 The legendary game developer only joined the Oculus team last August and says he “wasn’t expecting” the Facebook buyout, especially so soon.

 “Honestly, I wasn’t expecting Facebook (or this soon),” said Carmack.
 “I have zero personal background with them, and I could think of other companies that would have more obvious synergies.
-However, I do have reasons to believe that they get the Big Picture as I see it, and will be a powerful force towards making it happen.
-You don’t make a commitment like they just did on a whim.”
+However,

 The revelation came in response to a blog post by musician Peter Berkman, which voiced the opinion many have in that Oculus is abandoning its early backers with the acquisition.
 This is something that Carmack disagrees with.